 No one could have predicted the sudden, tremendous impact of COVID-19 on companies, individuals, and healthcare organizations worldwide.
-Supply chains, most notably in our industry-hospitals, have been under intense pressure as they struggled to adapt and maintain inventory control.
+Supply chains, most notably in our industry hospitals, have been under intense pressure as they struggled to adapt and maintain inventory control.
 In some cases, hospitals fought to uphold vendor and distributor management in uncertain conditions.
 In other cases, enterprises pivoted to produce what the world needs, often upending their usual production plans.

-Healthcare leaders know they need access to trusted supply related information before making important decisions to support hospital and critical frontline workers and nursing staff.
+Healthcare leaders know they need access to trusted supply-related information before making important decisions to support hospital and critical frontline workers and nursing staff.
 Without it, hospitals lose the ability to ensure nurses have what they need when supply chains become overrun.
 This is especially true where product and service suppliers are involved.
 In most enterprises, supplier information is stored across disparate functions and systems.
-This fragmentation is a barrier to informed decision making and prevents businesses from leading with confidence.
+This fragmentation is a barrier to informed decision-making and prevents businesses from leading with confidence.

-Without trusted actionable supply data, hospitals may find themselves in a state of paralysis.
+Without trusted actionable healthcare supply chain data, hospitals may find themselves in a state of paralysis.
 Up until now, the only substitute for actionable supply reporting data was staff time and effort.
 Hospitals without a strong analytics suite don't have either of those things right now.
-Even if the time and effort could be invested, most hospitals lack information that is complete, timely, and trusted to make decisions that influence their nurses ability to do their job at the highest standards.
+Even if the time and effort could be invested, most hospitals lack information that is complete, timely, and trusted to make decisions that influence their nurses' ability to do their job at the highest standards.
 This uncertainty can lead to friction between nursing and SCM staff, lost opportunities, and even failure.
 Without trusted supplier information, making informed decisions during this time can be crippling.

 Doug graciously explains the many advantages of having a robust data and actionable reporting platform such as BlueQ Analytics before and during the pandemic.
 “Montage Health has been using BlueQ Analytics as our daily management system and dashboard for years now.
 BlueBin was able to build our COVID dashboard as an add-on, custom-built dashboard."